mindblowingcode/JAME/README.md

 Download Maven and Ant.
 Make sure mvn and ant commands are in your system path.
 Define a M2_HOME environment variable equals to the Maven path.
 Checkout or download the source code from https://github.com/medeghini/JAME.

-Open a terminal, change the current folder to maven/net.sf.jame.build and execute the command:
+Open a terminal, change the current folder to maven and execute the command:

 **ant all**